porttack/porttack.com/_posts/2023-04-08-is-it-the-truth.md

 Now, here's where another story enters the picture: my involvement in Rotary.
 I joined Rotary because of its Four-Way Test, a set of ethical guidelines.
 While some Rotary clubs recite the Pledge, mine stands and recites the Four-Way Test at the start of every meeting.
 This prompted me to wonder if Rotary's Four-way test could serve multiple purposes in my classroom — a ritual encompassing several elements.
 It could become a call to a larger community, promoting inclusion, character, and responsibility.
 Implicit classroom rules?

-So I asked a student.
-When it comes to engaging with teenagers, the best conversations often occur when they're trapped in a car with you.
-During a 10-hour drive back from Oregon, I took the opportunity to discuss this idea with my son.
+So I asked a high school student.
+I asked my son.
 He attends my Rotary club's meetings and recently participated in the Rotary speech contest.
-He understood the context, so I sought his input.
+He understoods the four-way test and he's in a lot of classrooms.
 Rarely do I expect complete agreement from my children, but this time, he didn't need much time to ponder.

 We'll see how the interview goes.
 More importantly, we'll see how students respond.